Glitchfix/assemblySeminar/README.md

 # Sections

 ### 1. Hello World
 Since the dawn of programming languages this has been the way we make computers greet.
-Here we demonstrate how to do `syswrite(STDIN, "Hello, World!\n", 13)` in assembly.
+Here we demonstrate how to do `syswrite(STDOUT, "Hello, World!\n", 13)` in assembly.
 How to load registers and make things move.

 ### 2. Conditional
 This section deals with the jump calls, comparisons of registers andt setting the flags, making calls by tag names.